marcusluciano/sqlquest/README.md

-# SQL &#9923;  &#8644; JSON &#128376; <br> connection pool
+# SQL &#9923;  &#8644; JSON &#128376; connection pool

-Simple SQL connection pool for Microsoft SQL Server, PostgreSQL, MariaDB, and Sqlite.
+### Simple SQL connection pool for Microsoft SQL Server, PostgreSQL, MariaDB, and Sqlite.

 Documented in JSDoc, coded in ES2020, type checked with TypeScript.

 Connection is opened via JSON file, see ./src/@types/sql-quest-config-types.js for how to structure your JSON.

+All queries are output as JSON.
 See ./src/SqlQuest.js for an explanation of the methods.

 Example: